aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-table-manipulation/setting-cell-background-color/_index.md

 ## Prerequisites
 Before we begin, make sure you have the necessary prerequisites:
-1. Aspose.Note for Java Library: Download and install it from [here](https://releases.aspose.com/note/java/).
+1. Aspose.Note for Java Library: Download and install it from [Aspose.Note for Java download page](https://releases.aspose.com/note/java/).
 2. Java Development Environment: Set up your Java development environment.
 3. Document Directory: Have a directory ready where your OneNote document is located.